8 Guidelines to Follow For Applying Herbicides To Dormant, Warm-Season Turf

 - Make sure the non-selective herbicide has an appropriate time to dry on the plants before you allow any usage following the application: no motorized vehicles, no foot traffic.
 Non-selective herbicides will track, and they can track on to non- targeted turf areas and cause damage.

 - Allow time for the herbicide to do its job.
-If you put down a moderate, medium rate of glyphosate, you’re probably looking at 10-21 days before you’re going to see the herbicide take your targeted plants.
+If you put down a moderate, medium rate of Roundup, you’re probably looking at 10-21 days before you’re going to see the herbicide take your targeted plants.
 Just be patient and give the herbicide time to work.